Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 3 - Test Driven Development Using PHPUnit and PHPSpec/README.md

 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understand how to install the PHPUnit package.
+- Installing the PHPUnit package.
-- Understand TDD and how to write unit tests for applications using PHPUnit.
+- TDD and how to write unit tests for applications using PHPUnit.
-- Understand the concepts of functional testing and how to implement this using Selenium and PHPUnit.
+- The concepts of functional testing and how to implement this using Selenium and PHPUnit.
-- Understand the concepts of Behaviour Driven Development and how to implement this using PHPSpec.
+- The concepts of Behavior Driven Development and how to implement this using PHPSpec.

 The following are the Outputs, Knowledge, Behaviors, and Beliefs for PHP Data Structures.